The Most Expensive Hot Wheels Cars and Trucks Ever Made

 8. 1971 Purple Olds 442

+Why?
 “Most of the 442s are magenta, and often get confused for the purple ones in photos,” says Zarnock.
 “There’s really no special reason for the value of this car other than purple being a very rare variation.
 There are also versions in salmon and hot pink, which can be valued from $1,400 to $2,000.”
-This car also came packaged with a sticker sheet which, if still in mint condition, can add to the value of the car.
-In fact, the sticker sheet alone – which features several bluish stars – can fetch respectable dough.
-Beware of repros, though.
+This now rare Hot Wheels also came packaged with a sticker sheet which, if still in mint condition, can add to the value of the car.
+In fact, the sticker sheet alone — which features several bluish stars — can fetch respectable dough.
+Just beware of reproductions.

 7. 1970 Red Baron (white interior)